ropensci/bold/cran-comments.md

 -----

 This version has updated many functions for efficiency and to fix some bugs.
-It introduces 2 new functions and makes 2 functions deprecated.
+It introduces some new functions and makes 2 functions deprecated.

 Thanks!